Crescent wing: History

 The Supermarine 545 had a three-stage sweep in its crescent wing.
 It was not put into production.

 The crescent wing planform was invented by the German aerodynamicist Dipl.-Ing.
 Rüdiger Kosin and Walther Lehmann, while working for Arado Flugzeugwerke Gmbh during the Second World War.
 A prototype wing was constructed by April 1945, with the intention of fitting it to the Arado Ar 234 V16 prototype airframe.
 However, before it could be fitted, the British Army overran the site and the wing was destroyed.

 Design staff from the British aircraft manufacturer Handley Page - amongst whose staff was engineer Gustav Lachmann - were sent to Germany, where they were impressed by the work at Arado.
 They subsequently incorporated the configuration in their proposal for the HP.80 V-bomber, later to be named the Victor.

 Handley Page proposed a one-third scale research glider, the HP.87, but soon abandoned it in favour of a powered research aircraft, the HP.88 having a 0.36-scale wing.
 The HP.88 first flew on 21 June 1951.
 During its brief career it showed a tendency to pitching oscillations and, on 26 August 1951, this was observed to occur increasingly violently before the aircraft broke up in the air.

 By then the Victor design was already well advanced, with the first prototype flying on 24 December 1952 and production examples entering service in April 1958.
 The problem seen on the HP.88 was ultimately traced to a servomechanism on the tail controls, not a problem inherent to the layout of the bomber.

 Meanwhile, in France, Bréguet proposed the Br.978A design for a crescent-winged airliner, which they referred to as the "croissant".
 The design was not built.
 The layout was also selected for the Supermarine 545, a supersonic version of the Supermarine Swift, but this was not put into production.

-Early versions of the Avro Vulcan had straight leading edges, and these displays problems at high transonic speeds.
-This included extensions on the leading edge that gave the inner portions less sweep.
-The result was a revised wing layout that is essentially a delta-version of the crescent wing.